confluentinc/confluent-kubernetes-examples/security/using-cert-manager/README.md

 To comprehensively understand how to install cert manager using Helm, see these docs: https://cert-manager.io/docs/installation/kubernetes/

-For the purpose of this scenario worklow, use this step to install Cert-manager:
+For the purpose of this scenario workflow, use this step to install Cert-manager:

 ```
 kubectl apply --validate=false -f https://github.com/jetstack/cert-manager/releases/download/v1.0.2/cert-manager.yaml